 In addition, we now see that not all of the changes in our approach to planning were beneficial.
-For example, the 1993 refinement established the residential wedge, identified as an area for "maintaining a low-density residential character" and directed most growth to the "urban ring" and I-270 corridor.
-The removal of the eastern portion of the County as a location suitable for corridor-focused development discouraged public and private investment in this area.
-The establishment of the residential wedge consigned more than one-third of the County to zoning exclusively for single family homes, leaving many of our neighborhoods reliant on automobiles and disconnected from many amenities and services.
-These decisions, in conjunction with discriminatory land use and planning-related practices such as redlining and restrictive covenants, established inequitable patterns of development that must be recognized and addressed.
+The 1993 General Plan Refinement of the Goals & Objectives for Montgomery County (1993 Refinement) established the residential wedge, identified as an area for "maintaining a lowdensity residential character" and directed most growth to the "urban ring" and the I-270 corridor.
+However, the removal of the eastern portion of the county as a location suitable for corridor-focused development discouraged public and private investment in this area.
+The establishment of the residential wedge consigned more than one-third of the county to zoning exclusively for single-family homes, leaving many of our neighborhoods reliant on automobiles and disconnected from many amenities and services.
+These decisions, in conjunction with discriminatory land use and planning-related practices such as redlining and restrictive covenants (both created by the real estate and financial industries and then adopted by government agencies), established inequitable patterns of development that must be recognized and addressed in ways that do not compound the issues caused by displacement and gentrification.

 Today the combination of rapid social, environmental, technological, demographic, and economic shifts at the national and global levels along with our new context requires us to take a clear-eyed look at our strengths and weaknesses.
 We have tremendous assets, but if we hope to continue to thrive, we must be prepared to make difficult decisions and take bold steps to prepare for the future.
-Thrive Montgomery 2050 is the vehicle for assessing the implications of these shifts for land use, transportation and public infrastructure and adapting our approach to planning and growth for the next 30 years.
+Thrive Montgomery 2050 (Thrive, the Plan or this Plan) is the vehicle for assessing the implications of these shifts for land use, transportation, and public infrastructure and adapting our approach to planning and growth for the next 30 years.